guillaumedelmarre/hello-world/README.md

 # hello-world

+Hi there!

-Test repository to learn more about GitHub.
+Guillaume here, I'm a senior product manager learning how to code, and I'm here to know more about GitHub.